Written by Elisa Koek

 In 2020, 14% of the total investments in Africa went to women-led startups, according to the annual report of The Partech Africa Team.
 Although this number is significantly higher than in the United States, where only 2% of investments were received by women-led companies in that same year, there is plenty of room for improvement.
 Especially since the percentage of investments going to female founders in Africa rapidly decreases for investments over $1million.

 Sarah Dusek, a female entrepreneur and member of our CEO Network, started Enygma Ventures, an investment fund for female entrepreneurs and women founders, in 2019, just before the pandemic hit.
+She is a strong advocate of gender equality.
 In 2020, Enygma was already the second most prolific investor on the continent, responsible for almost all of the investments made into women-led start-ups in Africa.

 As a female entrepreneur herself, Dusek is familiar with the pitfalls and barriers on the road to success.
 She was co-founder of the leading US adventure hospitality company, Under Canvas, a company that set a new standard in ecological development with sales rising to $30 million annually.
 In 2018, Dusek successfully sold the company.
 Her achievements did not go unnoticed and her leadership resulted in a spot on the coveted Inc. 5000 list in 2017 and the entrepreneurial Winning Women list from Ernst & Young*.